cdapio/hydrator-plugins/core-plugins/docs/Excel-batchsource.md

 excel column to be renamed, with its corresponding value specifying the new name for that column.
 Column name has to be same as excel column name; for example: A, B, etc.

 **skipFirstRow:** Specify whether the first row in the excel sheet needs to be processed or not.
-(Macro-enabled)

 **terminateIfEmptyRow:** Specify whether processing needs to be terminated in case an empty row is encountered while processing excel files.
-(Macro-enabled)

 **rowsLimit:** Maximum row limit for each sheet to be processed.
 If, the limit is not provided then all the rows in the sheet will be processed.
 (Macro-enabled)